olesia-mykhailyshyn/scala-course-spring/README.md

 The project uses [scalafmt](https://scalameta.org/scalafmt/) as the code formatter for Scala.
 All code must be formatted using scalafmt after each commit.

+# Prerequisites

 # How to start
+1. Install [Git](https://git-scm.com/downloads) on your local machine if needed.
+2. Install [Sbt](https://www.scala-sbt.org/download/) on your local machine if needed.
-1. Create a GitHub account (if you don’t already have one).
+3. Create a GitHub account (if you don’t already have one).
-2. Set up a private GitHub repository.
+4. Set up a private GitHub repository.
-3. Clone the repository locally (do not fork it).
+5. Clone the repository locally (do not fork it).
-4. Push the local repository to your private GitHub repository.
+6. Push the local repository to your private GitHub repository.
-5. Create a new branch for each challenge assignment.
+7. Create a new branch for each challenge assignment.

 ### Create GitHub account
 Open https://github.com/ and follow the sign-up procedure.